Big Bike Revival 2022

 When going out into the community you could choose outdoor green spaces, busy town centres, local fetes, fairs or market days.

-Small grants are available to support the delivery of your events.
-All requests for funding are subject to a review process, approval criteria and conditions.
+Small grants of up to £3,000 are available to support the delivery of your events.
+All costs associated with Grant requests are subject to a review process, approval criteria and terms and conditions.

 I have more questions